invenia/blog/_posts/2018-12-18-memristors.md

 $$|{C_{i}}|$$
 is the length of the cycle corresponding to the $$i$$-th vertex of $$G'$$.

-This was the key step that allowed manipulations which ultimately lead to the expression for the bound in [5].
+This is the key step that allow manipulations which ultimately lead to the expression for the bound in [5].

 ### Locality in nonplanar graphs

-We found that the same method cannot be applied to the nonplanar graphs.
+We find that the same method cannot be applied to the nonplanar graphs.

-In the case of planar graphs, it was possible to choose the basis of the cycle space in such a way that the basis cycles bound the faces of the graph.
+In the case of planar graphs, it is possible to choose the basis of the cycle space in such a way that the basis cycles bound the faces of the graph.

 A generalisation of this construction to nonplanar graphs is not obvious due to the fact that in nonplanar graphs the notion of *faces* is not well-defined.
-In an attempt to overcome this, we defined the faces of a nonplanar graph $$G$$ to be the faces of an embedding of $$G$$ in some closed orientable surface (we can think of an embedding of $$G$$ in a surface as a "drawing of $$G$$ on that surface" such that no two edges of $$G$$ intersect).
+In an attempt to overcome this, we define the faces of a nonplanar graph $$G$$ to be the faces of an embedding of $$G$$ in some closed orientable surface (we can think of an embedding of $$G$$ in a surface as a "drawing of $$G$$ on that surface" such that no two edges of $$G$$ intersect).
 For a given graph $$G$$, it is always possible to find such a surface [7].

 We illustrate this on the simplest nonplanar graph, $$K_{3,3}$$: